 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/Aids or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advise about drinking water from their healthcare providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants.
-For more information call the Safe Drinking Water Hot Line 1-800-426-4791.
-Additional information can be found on the CDC website: www.cdc.gov/healthywater/drinking/public/faq.html.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/Aids or other immune system disorders, some elderly, and infants can be particularly at risk for infections.
+These people should seek advise about drinking water from their health care providers.
+EPA & CDC offer guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants.
+For more information call the Safe Drinking Water Hot Line at (800) 426-4791.
+Additional information can be found on the CDC website: www.cdc.gov/healthywater.